Garden waste dumping: Cause

-There are strong links between weed invasion of natural areas and the proximity and density of housing.
-The size and duration of the community have a direct relation to the density of weed infestation.
-Of the various means in which migration of exotic species from gardens take place, such as vegetative dispersal of runners, wind born and fallen seed, garden waste dumping can play a significant role.
-The results of one North German study found that of the problematic population of Fallopia, app.
-29% originated from garden waste.
-Of a population of Heracleum mantegazzianum, 18% was found by Schepker to be generated by garden waste (as cited by Kowarik & von der Lippe, 2008) pg 24–25.

-An Australia government publication suggest that some of the main reasons for the dumping of garden waste can be attributed to lack of care for the environment, convenience, or a reluctance to pay for the correct collection or disposal of the waste.
+An Australian government publication suggests that some of the main reasons for the dumping of garden waste can be attributed to lack of care for the environment, convenience, or a reluctance to pay for the correct collection or disposal of the waste.
 (Environmental Protection Agency [EPA].
 2013).
 People dump garden waste to avoid disposal fees at landfill sites or because they do not want to spend the time or effort disposing of or recycling their waste properly.
 This activity is carried out by people in all parts of the community, from householders to businesses, such as professional landscapers and gardeners.

 The spread of exotic vegetation can out-compete locally endemic vegetation, altering the composition and structure of an ecosystem.

-Dumping of garden waste in particular facilitates the spread of exotic vegetation into forest remnants via the introduction of seeds and propagules contained within the garden waste.
-Common selection criteria for home gardeners when choosing plants are often based on ease of propagation, suitability to local environmental conditions and novelty.
-These specific chosen characteristics increase the chance of plant parts and seeds that are introduced into forested areas becoming a problem.